Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Introduction

+However, such methods may converge to a local rather than a global optimum, especially in this non-convex problem.
+The process can be slow if the number of variables is large or if each subproblem is still computationally intensive.
+They also struggle with network complexity \cite{Chowdhury2020}.
+These issues lead to Category two.

-Traditional optimization methods struggle with IoT network complexity and the need for explicit channel estimates \cite{Chowdhury2020}.
-Deep reinforcement learning (DRL), a fusion of reinforcement learning (RL) and deep learning, has emerged as a remedy \cite{Anh2019, Anh2021, Zhang2019, Liu2021}.
-Nevertheless, previous DRL works \cite{Anh2019, Anh2021, Zhang2019, Liu2021} only address the \abc networks and have not considered \mbc and \bbc.
+Deep reinforcement learning (DRL), a fusion of reinforcement learning (RL) and deep learning (DL) has emerged as a remedy \cite{Anh2019, Anh2021, Zhang2019, Liu2021}.
+Nevertheless, previous DRL works \cite{Anh2019, Anh2021, Zhang2019, Liu2021} only examine ambient backscatter networks and not \bbc.
 Moreover, these studies focus on single antenna RF sources and single tag scenarios, except for \cite{Anh2021}.
 Although \cite{Anh2021} supports multiple tags, it is limited to a single-antenna source and single-antenna reader.

 Reference \cite{Anh2019} employs a double deep $Q$-network (DDQN) to allow the reader to learn the best policy based on primary channel utilization for coordinating the transmission of multiple ambient backscatter tags, including backscattering time, energy harvesting time, and active transmission time.
-In \cite{Anh2021}, a deep deterministic policy gradient (DDPG) algorithm is proposed to optimize the backscatter relaying policies, i.e., reflection coefficients, to maximize network throughput in a backscatter-assisted relaying network. \cite{Zhang2019} presents two algorithms, (1) constellation learning with labeled signals and (2) constellation learning with labeled and unlabeled signals, using machine learning (ML)-based modulation-constrained expectation maximization algorithms.
+In \cite{Anh2021}, a deep deterministic policy gradient (DDPG) algorithm is used to optimize the backscatter relaying policies, i.e., reflection coefficients, to maximize network throughput in a backscatter-assisted relaying network.
+Reference \cite{Zhang2019} presents two algorithms: (1) constellation learning with labeled signals and (2) constellation learning with labeled and unlabeled signals, using ML-based modulation-constrained expectation maximization algorithms.
 Study \cite{Liu2021} develops a deep transfer learning (DTL) detection framework that includes offline learning, transfer learning, and online detection of tag signals.
 It implicitly extracts channel features and recovers tag symbols, eliminating the need for channel estimation.

-As far as we know, no prior studies have explored ML techniques tailored explicitly for multiple-input multiple-output (MIMO) \bbc systems, which involve a multi-antenna CE and a multi-antenna reader interacting with multiple tags.
-Importantly, our proposed DRL paradigm is also adaptable to \abc systems, offering a generalized framework that builds upon previous research \cite{Anh2019, Anh2021, Zhang2019, Liu2021}.
-Therefore, this research represents a pioneering study introducing DRL-based resource allocation methods specifically designed to optimize MIMO \bc networks.

 DRL has an innate ability to intelligently and adaptively navigate complex optimization landscapes \cite{Li2017DeepRL, dulacarnold2016deep}.
 The most recent advancements of DRL are DDPG and soft actor-critic (SAC).
 DDPG is a model-free off-policy algorithm that learns continuous actions and incorporates concepts from deterministic policy gradient (DPG) and deep $Q$-network (DQN).
 In particular, it employs experience replay and slow-learning target networks from DQN, and it is built on DPG, which can function in continuous action spaces \cite{Lillicrap2015ContinuousCW} -- Section \ref{Sec_DDPG}.
 Conversely, the SAC extends the DDPG by employing a stochastic policy capable of expressing multi-modal optimum policies and entropy regularization based on the stochastic policy's entropy \cite{Haarnoja2018SoftAO}.
 It acts as a built-in, state-dependent exploration heuristic for the agent rather than depending on non-correlated noise processes, as in DDPG.
 Additionally, It incorporates two soft $Q$-networks to address the overestimation bias issue in $Q$-network-based approaches -- Section \ref{Sec_SAC}.